Tsyganov, I.Yu.

-Senior Researcher, Department of Psychology of Self-regulation, Federal Scientific Center for Psychological and Interdisciplinary Research.
+Senior Researcher at the Department of Self-Regulation Psychology, Federal Scientific Center for Psychological and Interdisciplinary Research.

 -